-Last weekend saw Andy Reid’s season come to an end with another crushing defeat.
-Through Reid’s very successful 21 years as a Head Coach in the NFL every year has ended in disappointment.
+Andy Reid is in the Super Bowl.
+Last year his season come to an end with another crushing defeat.
+Through Reid’s very successful 21 years as a head coach in the NFL every year has ended in disappointment.
 Despite the fact that he has led his teams to 206 NFL victories, he has never won the game that matters.
 He has won zero NFL titles.
 Obviously he is the best coach to never win a NFL Championship!
 Or maybe not.

 Looking back we find many quality coaches that never won a NFL Title.
 First we need to remember that the NFL had a long history prior to the Super Bowl era.
 The first Super Bowl was played in 1967, but the NFL started in 1920.
 That’s 47 years of play before the Super Bowl.
 Looking back at history we find six coaches who have a legitimate claim to be the “Best Coach to never win a NFL Championship”.
 It just so happens that every one of them coached in the Super Bowl Era.